-Pursuant to the Financing Agreement, the Developer has the right to construct public improvements for the District, including the Major Improvements, according to certain rules and regulations of the City, and to be reimbursed for a portion of the costs of such construction through the proceeds of assessments and/or bonds.
-The Financing Agreement provides certain requirements to be met for the issuance of the Bonds and any additional bonds issued for the payment of the Major Improvements (collectively, "PID Bonds"), including (i) the total amount of PID Bonds may not exceed \$14,630,000; (ii) the final maturity of each series of PID Bonds may not occur later than thirty years from the date of issuance of such PID Bonds; (iii) subject to the annual permitted increases allowed by clause (v) below, the initial annual installment tax rate equivalent cannot exceed (1) \$0.17 for any single-family detached residential parcels and (2) \$0.22 with respect to any other individual parcel; (iv) the minimum appraised value to lien ratio at the issuance date of each series of PID Bonds is 3:1 on an overall basis considering all parcels and 2.5:1 with respect to any individual parcel; and (v) the maximum annual permitted increase in annual installments is 2%.
-The City and the Developer may amend the Financing Agreement at any point without approval of the Owners of the Bonds.
-See "APPENDIX G -Financing Agreement."
+Pursuant to the Financing Agreement, the Developer has the right to construct public improvements for the District, including the Public Improvements, according to certain rules and regulations of the City, and to be reimbursed for a portion of the costs of such construction through the proceeds of assessments and/or bonds.
+The Financing Agreement provides certain requirements to be met for the issuance of the Bonds and any additional bonds issued for the payment of the Public Improvements (collectively, "PID Bonds"), including (i) the total amount of PID

+Bonds may not exceed \$14,000,000; (ii) the final maturity of each series of PID Bonds may not occur later than thirty years from the date of issuance of such PID Bonds; (iii) the initial annual installment tax rate equivalent cannot exceed \$0.23 per \$100 of assessed valuation for any single-family detached residential parcels or any other individual parcel; and (iv) the minimum appraised value to lien ratio at the issuance date of each series of PID Bonds is 3:1 on an overall basis considering all parcels.
+See "APPENDIX G - Financing Agreement."